Buying used: 2019 Holden Trailblazer LTZ review

 So, what do we think?

-The Trailblazer is a solid performer offering a strong engine, class-competitive towing, plenty of room inside and decent off-road ability.
-For the money, the Trailblazer LTZ is a good offering and it’s a real surprise it doesn’t sell in better numbers, especially given there are plenty of accessories out there to turn it into a decent family outback tourer.
+The 2019 Holden Trailblazer was a solid performer, offering a strong engine, class-competitive towing, plenty of room inside and decent off-road ability.
+For the money, the Trailblazer LTZ was/is a good offering, and it’s a real surprise it didn’t sell in better numbers, especially given that there were plenty of accessories out there to turn it into a decent family outback tourer.

 Trailblazer Dsc 4384